t04glovern/aws-opencv-serverless/README.md

 # OpenCV on Lambda

-Run OpenCV 4.0 on Lambda using Serverless framework
+Run OpenCV 4.0 on Lambda using Serverless framework.
+Extract images from scanned documents

 ## Serverless Setup